technomancy-dev/00/README.md

 ![Dashboard displaying emails](00-messages.png)

+Some key features include:

+- The ability to send emails by sending a `POST` request to `/api/emails`.
+- Monitor email status (with multi-recipient tracking).
+- Search emails and messages (a message is created for every recipient).
+- View email body.
+- Log tracking for requests and queue.

 ## Getting started

 The quickest way to get started is to clone this repo and run `sst deploy` in it.
 Make sure to set the `EMAIL_IDENTITY` env variable first, this will be the email or domain you wish to send from.